chiefbiiko/lambda-wasmtime/README.md

 ## Demo

+Check out the `demo` directory for an example of building a wasm lambda with Rust.
+The wasm module exports a function "handler" that when invoked with two JSON strings, the event and context objects, processes a base64 encoded image and returns a JSON response.

+Note that in order to get madness like wasm interface types 4 things like "wasm string args" working follow [below steps](#building-a-wasm-lambda).

 ...

-Check out the `demo` directory for an example of building a WebAssembly Lambda with Rust.

-## Deploy

-Get the latest
+### Getting the runtime

+[public runtime arn]

+[github releases]

+### Building a wasm lambda

+[cargo toml lib.crate-type cdylib + dependencies.wasm-bindgen]

+[#[wasm_bindgen] macro 4 yo fn]

+[cargo install cargo-wasi]

+[cargo wasi build --release]

+[zip -j $archive $wasm]

 ## License